-Total expenses arising from share-based transactions recognised during the period were:
+Total expenses arising from share-based transactions recognised during the year were:

-2021
+2022 2021

-\$
+\$ \$

-Share Rights issued to Directors and employees 321,428
+Share Rights and Options issued to Directors and employees and service

+providers 1,065,644 321,428

 25. FINANCIAL RISK MANAGEMENT

 The Consolidated Entity's principal financial instruments are cash and short-term deposits.
 The Consolidated Entity also has other financial assets and liabilities such as other receivables and trade payables, which arise directly from its operations.
 The Consolidated Entity's risk management objective with regard to financial instruments and other financial assets include gaining interest income and the policy is to do so with a minimum of risk.